mkaiser/Sungrow-SHx-Inverter-Modbus-Home-Assistant/README.md

 - SH8.0RT (github, lindehoff)
 - SH5K-30 (github, ajbatchelor)

-**!!!
-Multiple issues have been reported from users with single phase inverters (sungrows nomenclature is SH3.RS - single phase, vs. SH10.RT - tree phase).
+**NOTE: Multiple issues have been reported from users with single phase inverters (sungrows nomenclature is SH3.RS - single phase, vs. SH10.RT - tree phase).
 These inverters seem to only support a subset of the modbus registers.
 Also there are issues with the WiNetS Adapter.
 Some users can use Modbus using WiNetS as ETH Port.
 For some users that won't work.
-If possible: ALWAYS use the native LAN port of your inerter (if existing!) **
+If possible: ALWAYS use the native LAN port of your inerter (if existing!)**

 The Modbus register mapping is based on two documents, the Sungrow support sent me by eMail.
 I am not sure, if I am allowed to share the files, but maybe you can successfully search for them...